 The following interventions may be used to treat an allergic reaction to a drug:

 - Antihistamines.
-Your doctor may prescribe an antihistamine or recommend an over-the-counter antihistamine such as diphenhydramine (Benadryl) that can block immune system chemicals activated during an allergic reaction.
+Your provider may prescribe an antihistamine or recommend a nonprescription antihistamine such as diphenhydramine (Benadryl).
+An antihistamine can block immune system chemicals triggered during an allergic reaction.

 - Corticosteroids.
 Either oral or injected corticosteroids may be used to treat inflammation associated with more-serious reactions.

 - Treatment of anaphylaxis.
-Anaphylaxis requires an immediate epinephrine injection as well as hospital care to maintain blood pressure and support breathing.
+Anaphylaxis requires an immediate epinephrine injection.
+Hospital care also is necessary to maintain blood pressure and support breathing.

 Taking allergy-causing drugs

-If you have a confirmed drug allergy, your doctor would not prescribe the drug unless it is necessary.
-In some cases — if the diagnosis of drug allergy is uncertain or there's no alternative treatment — your doctor may use one of two strategies to use the suspect drug.
+If you have a confirmed drug allergy, your provider likely would not prescribe the drug unless it is necessary.
+In some cases — if the diagnosis of drug allergy is uncertain or there's no alternative treatment — your provider may use one of two strategies to use the suspect drug.

-With either strategy, your doctor provides careful supervision, and supportive care services are available to treat an adverse reaction.
-These interventions are generally avoided if drugs have caused severe, life-threatening reactions in the past.
+With either strategy, your provider provides careful supervision.
+Supportive care also is available in the event of an adverse reaction.
+These interventions are generally not used if drugs have caused severe, life-threatening reactions in the past.

-If the diagnosis of a drug allergy is uncertain and your doctor judges that an allergy is unlikely, he or she may recommend a graded drug challenge.
-With this procedure, you receive two to five doses of the drug, starting with a small dose and increasing to the desired dose.
+If the diagnosis of a drug allergy is uncertain and your provider judges that an allergy is unlikely, a graded drug challenge may be an option.
+With this procedure, you receive 2 to 5 doses of the drug, starting with a small dose and increasing to the desired dose.

-If you reach the therapeutic dose with no reaction, then your doctor will conclude that you aren't allergic to the drug.
-You will be able to take the drug as prescribed.
+If you reach the therapeutic dose with no reaction, then your provider may recommend that you take the drug as prescribed.

 Preparing for an appointment

-See your doctor if you experience signs or symptoms that may be related to a drug you recently started taking or take regularly.
+See your health care provider if you experience symptoms that may be related to a drug you recently started taking or take regularly.
 Be prepared to answer the following questions.
-These details will be important in helping your doctor determine the cause of your symptoms.
+These details are important in helping to determine the cause of your symptoms.